rcrews/docs-website/runtime/7.0.0/compute-howto.md

       Provides information about ResourceManager High Availability.
 It also describes the work preserving recovery process.

 ---
-Apache YARN is the processing layer for managing distributed applications that run on multiple machines in a network.
-YARN allows you to use various data processing engines for batch, interactive, and real-time stream processing of data.
+Apache YARN manages resources for the applications running on your cluster by allocating resources through scheduling,  limiting CPU usage, and partitioning clusters.
+You can use Access Control Lists to use YARN with a secure cluster.
+Using Apache YARN, you can optimize the use of vcores and memory.